--G Use the GUID address argument.
+-D Use directed path address arguments.
+The path is a comma separated list of out ports -G Use the GUID address argument.
 In most case this is the Port GUID -s <smlid></smlid> Use smlid as the target lid for SM/SA queries